 Staff are available throughout the year and will be happy to discuss your support needs.
 We aim to offer relevant, tailored support and advice which will help you to achieve your potential.

-You can book an appointment with the disability and wellbeing team via the infozone.
-If you have a quick query, you could email the disability and wellbeing team at email@example.com
+You can book an appointment with the disability and wellbeing team via the Infozone.
+If you have a quick query, you can email the disability and wellbeing team.

 - Advice and support in applying for Disabled Students' Allowances